Volunteering at FARM

-- Prep/set up (only available on Wednesday evening or Thurs morning): immediately prior to the conference, help with any and all tasks related to set up, including putting out signage, stuffing tote bags, preparing name badges, setting up the registration and merch areas, setting up instrument check, hanging banners, etc.
+- Prep/set up (only available on Wednesday evening and Thurs morning, very limited availability): immediately prior to the conference, help with any and all tasks related to set up, including putting out signage, stuffing tote bags, preparing name badges, setting up the registration and merch areas, setting up instrument check, hanging banners, etc.

-- Registration (prior experience preferred): staff the registration/merchandise tables; check-in pre-registered and walk-in attendees; sell Taste of FARM tickets; sell merchandise; answer questions; be the welcoming face of FARM.
+- Registration (prior experience strongly preferred): staff the registration/merchandise tables; check-in pre-registered and walk-in attendees; sell Taste of FARM tickets; sell merchandise; answer questions; be the welcoming face of FARM.
 This position requires some additional training (which may include reading procedures in advance of the conference and an on-site meeting).

-- CD sales: during the evening official showcases on Thurs/Fri/Sat, staffing the CD table where the performers will have merchandise for sale.
+- CD sales: during the evening Official and DJ Showcases on Thurs/Fri/Sat, staffing the CD table where the performers will have merchandise for sale.
 This position required some additional training on-site.

 - Instrument check: staff the table in the instrument check room, where people can leave their instruments and/or gear during the conference.
 This room is only unlocked when there is a volunteer to monitor it.

 - Workshop host: sit at the door of the workshop room; pass out any handouts the presenter has; keep a rough tally of attendance; hand out evaluation forms to everyone who comes; let moderators know when time is almost up, support any videography happening in the room.

-- Door monitor: check credentials to be sure that only registered folks are at whatever event is occurring in this space (presenter roundtable, breakfast, special events).
+- Door monitor: check credentials to be sure that only registered folks are at whatever event is occurring in this space (meals, special events, etc.).
 Direct people without credentials to the registration area to get credentials for the conference.

 - Greenroom/stage gofer: monitor the green room during the evening performances, watching over the belongings/instruments of performers; assist the sound folks as asked, and assist in corralling performers.

-- Clean up (only available on Sunday): help to take down banners, box up supplies, collect various recycling; be generally helpful to Conference Director and her agents as we clean up the place
+- Clean up (only available on Sunday, very limited availability): help to take down banners, box up supplies, collect various recycling; be generally helpful to Conference Director and her agents as we clean up the place